 Supervision for Effective Practice with Older Adults

 Supervising social service practitioners who have older clients in their caseloads requires a melding of supervisory best practice with understanding of the particular requirements of working with older adults—the special medical, emotional, ethical, and legal challenges that are associated with later life.
-With this course, you’ll develop skills and knowledge in both of these crucial areas.
-And you will see how the collaborative, respectful, and supportive relationship you build with your staff members can be replicated between them and their clients.
-This course is for both new and experienced supervisors, providing a basic foundation along with a challenge to previously held assumptions.
-(4 CEUs)
+With this course, you’ll develop knowledge in both of these crucial areas.
+You will see how the collaborative, respectful, and supportive relationship you build with staff members can be replicated between them and their clients.

 - Knowledge of the different models of social work supervision, relevant aspects of practice with older clients, and the trends in social policy that affect supervision of practitioners in aging, including the Affordable Care Act, Medicare, and Medicaid.